Creating Custom Iterators using C++20 Concepts

 If this is not clear, we introduced the unary increment operators, and how to overload them in more detail earlier in the course:

-concept also requires our iterator to be default-constructible.
+concept be satisfied.
+That is, our iterator needs to be default-constructible.
 Because our iterator has a user-defined constructor, the default constructor has been deleted.
 We can re-add it easily:

 Iterator() = default;